-For a crazy immersive escape, there's no better world to turn to than that of high fantasy.
+For an immersive escape, there's no better place to turn than the world of high fantasy.
 Popularized by works like The Lord of the Rings trilogy, the sub-genre features several defining characteristics that set it apart from low fantasy (although, keep in mind that these "rules" are pretty flexible).
-Most commonly, a high fantasy novel takes place in a completely original universe—one that makes sense within its own context, but operates by its own laws.
+Most commonly, a high fantasy novel takes place in a completely original universe—one that makes sense within its own context and operates by its own laws.
 The central character lives within this universe, usually beginning in a place of disadvantage before taking up a good vs. evil quest that turns them into a revered hero or heroine.
 Along the way, they might also get a little help from a talented mentor, use some magic, and encounter a variety of fantastical creatures.

 The following high fantasy books hit some, or all, of these marks.
 From a saga about a mute's journey across a land of wights and faeries to a series revolving around a young assassin with magical powers, they tell stories so epic—set in worlds so painstakingly developed—that you'll almost forget they're fictional.

 When it comes to creating richly-realized, immersive fantasy worlds, Garth Nix is in a tier all his own.
 The Way of Kings author Brandon Sanderson even dubbed Nix "one of the best worldbuilders in fantasy.”
 Nix is perhaps best known for his award-winning Old Kingdom Chronicles, a dark young adult fantasy set in an alternate historical England called Ancelstierre.
 And now, Nix lends his creative vision to an adult standalone fantasy, Angel Mage, which features a brand-new world of celestial beings and manipulated mortals.